catskull/notes/winter-2017/tech202/notes.md

  - council of trent comissions art to promote the church

 "Men must be changed by religion, not religion by men."

+## Renaissance in the North (and Henry VIII)

+Henry VIII (8th)
+ - highly skilled and competent
+ - jousting other athletics
+ - multilingual (well educated)

+Marriage problems

+## Elizabethan England

+Reigned for about 50 years.

+Succeeded catholic queen "Bloody" Mary

+Return to protestantism

+More socially/politically liberal

+Acceptance problems

+She was good friends with king Edward.
+Not so much with Mary.

+Money Problems
+ - visits to Lords (so they have to pay for her)
+ - Stopped the wars with France
+ - promoted industry and trade
+ - Privateers attack Spanish ships and share the booty with the crown (Drake is a famous privateer)

+Religious Problems
+ - **Act of Uniformity**
+ - Didn't persecute Catholics or Protestants
+ - undoes all of Bloody Mary's acts

+Golden Age

+Population doubles from 100k to 200k.
+Wealthy middle class.

+Demand for arts.

+Lots of education, literacy rate grows for men.

+Shakespeare invents words.

+Bad things
+ - violence, death is commonplace
+ - average lifespan is 35
+ - plagues relatively common
+ - corpereal punishment is common
+ - public group hangings, you could be executed for anything

+Elizabethan Women
+ - subservient to husbands
+ - high literacy